 I didn't like Kaufman's Invasion Of The Body Snatchers, he completely missed the point of the Unbearable Lightness book and my impression of Miller is clearly not the same as his.
 Kaufman must be my least favorite director of all time?

 Anaïs Nin has got the talent to awaken you in a unique, elegant way.
 Kaufmans film about her intense affair with Henry, their passion for writing and their obsession with June is showing the artistic world of the 30s from a poetic, forbidden and vivacious prospective.
 The touch of old typewriters, the poetic language of the characters, flamenco-scenes, her seductive eyes... a stunning performance, great cinema!

 Terrific picture.
-Uma Thurman reminds of Dominique Sanda in this film, for some reason.
+Uma Thurman reminds me of Dominique Sanda in this film, for some reason.
 Maybe because they both play quasi-goddesses and they both have luscious lips.
 And what became of Maria de Medeiros?
-She was really wonderful in this picture.
-I think she was also a dancer which you can see when does her flamenco moves.
+She was really wonderful.
+I think she was also a professional dancer which you can see when does her flamenco moves.